Chen and Casorati curvature inequalities for the submanifolds of Quaternionic Kaehler manifolds endowed with Ricci quarter-symmetric metric connection: Introduction:

 where $Ric(X)$ is Ricci curvature of M at X.

-With the basics provided by Chen, the inequalities were further extended by researchers for different connections and different manifolds.
-Chen and F. Dillen studied the inequalities for Lagrangian submanifolds in complex space forms $[7]$.
-For Sasakian manifolds, the inequalities were studied by Mihai I. $[8]$.
-Arslan K et al. studied the inequalities in contact manifolds $[9]$.The study on Lorentzian manifolds was done by Gulbahar et al. $[10]$.
-Mihai A, Ozgur C.$[11]$ studied Chen inequalities on Riemannian manifolds with semi-symmetric metric connection while Zhang et al.$[12]$ $[13]$ studied geometric inequalities for submanifolds of a Riemannian manifolds of quasi-constant curvature with semi-symmetric metric connection.
-The inequalities for submanifolds of real space form with Ricci quarter-symmetric metric connection were studied by Nergiz P and Halil I.Y $[14]$.
-The inequalities of submanifolds in quaternionic space forms were studied by D.W.Yoon $[15]$.\\ Another solution to the problem of establishing relationship between the main extrinsic and intrinsic invariants is given by inequalities involving Casorati Curvatures.
-Casorati Curvature was originally established for the surfaces in Euclidean 3-space $[16]$ as a normalized sum of squared principal curvatures.
-It was extended to the general case of a submanifold of a Riemannian manifold as the normalized square of the length of second fundamental form of the submanifold by Decu et al.$[17]$ $[18]$.
+With the basic insight provided by Chen, these inequalities were further extended to different manifolds under various metric and non-metric connections.
+Chen and Dillen studied the inequalities for Lagrangian submanifolds in complex space forms $[4]$.
+For Sasakian manifolds, the inequalities were studied by Mihai $[5]$.
+Arslan et al. studied the inequalities in contact manifolds $[6]$.
+The study on Lorentzian manifolds was done by Gulbahar et al. $[7]$.
+Mihai and Ozgur $[8]$ studied Chen inequalities on Riemannian manifolds with semi-symmetric metric connection while Zhang et al. $[9]$ $[10]$ studied geometric inequalities for the submanifolds of Riemannian manifolds of quasi-constant curvature with semi-symmetric metric connection.
+Inequalities for the submanifolds of real space forms with Ricci quarter-symmetric metric connection were studied by Nergis and Halil $[11]$.
+The inequalities of submanifolds in quaternionic space forms were studied by Yoon $[12]$.\\ Another solution to the problem of establishing relationship between the main extrinsic and intrinsic invariants is given by inequalities involving Casorati Curvatures.
+Casorati Curvature was originally established for the surfaces in Euclidean 3-space $[13]$ as a normalized sum of squared principal curvatures.
+It was extended to the general case of a submanifold of a Riemannian manifold as the normalized square of the length of second fundamental form of the submanifold by Decu et al.$[14]$ $[15]$.
 The inequalities involving this curvature has been studied for various submanifolds.
-Vilcu obtained an optimal inequality for Casorati Curvature in Lagrangian submanifolds in complex space forms $[19]$.
-Brubaker and Suceava obatained the geometrical interpretation of Cauchy-Schwarz inequality in terms of Casorati Curvature $[20]$.
-Lee et al. established the inequalities for Casorati curvature of submanifolds in generalized space forms endowed with semi-symmetric metric connection and Kenmotso space forms $[21]$ $[22]$.The study of Casorati Curvature on holomorphic statistical manifolds of constant holomorphic curvature is done by Decu et al.$[23]$.
-Similarly, the inequalities were established on slant submanifolds in metallic Riemannian space forms by Majid Ali Chaudhary and Adara M. Blaga $[24]$ \\ In this paper, the author has derived the optimal inequalities for the submanifolds of quaternionic Kaehler manifolds endowed with Ricci quarter-symmetric metric connection.\\\\ \textbf{Preliminaries:}\\ Let $M^{'}$ be the the $4m$ dimensional be the Riemannian manifold.
-This $M^{'}$ is called the Quaternionic Kaehler manifold if there exists 3-dimensional vector space of tensors of type $(1,1)$ with the local basis of almost Hermitian structure $\phi_1$,$\phi_2$ and $\phi_3$ such that:
+Vilcu $[16]$ obtained an optimal inequality for Casorati Curvature in Lagrangian submanifolds in complex space forms.
+Brubaker and Suceava $[17]$ obatained the geometrical interpretation of Cauchy-Schwarz inequality in terms of Casorati Curvature.
+Lee et al. $[18]$ $[19]$ established the inequalities for Casorati curvature of submanifolds in generalized space forms endowed with semi-symmetric metric connection and Kenmotso space forms.
+The study of Casorati Curvature on holomorphic statistical manifolds of constant holomorphic curvature was done by Decu et al. $[20]$.
+Similarly, the inequalities on slant submanifolds in metallic Riemannian space forms were established by Chaudhary and Blaga $[21]$. \\ The concept of Ricci Quarter-symmetric metric connection was established by Golab$[22]$ and further developed by Mishra and Pandey $[23]$ and Kamilya and De $[24]$.\\ In this paper, the author has derived the optimal inequalities for the submanifolds of quaternionic Kaehler manifolds endowed with Ricci quarter-symmetric metric connection.\\\\